dac514/sux0r/sux0r2/documentation/README.txt

 sux0r is licensed under the GNU AGPL.
 This means that if you run a sux0r website you are obligated to tell your users that they can have access to the source code.
-Furthermore, you are obligated it to give access to the source code if they ask for it.
+Furthermore, you are obligated to give access to the source code if they ask for it.

 The easiest way to comply is to link to http://www.sux0r.org and hope no one